Chinomnso-Okechukwu/Unit-3/Journal.md

 - I learnt how to graph a function.
 - I learnt the use of a random function.
 - I learnt the full meaning of TELOS.

+### Reflection for February 24
+- I learnt the basis of OOP.
+- I learnt the function of class in OOP.